 The grade of the tumor is used to plan cancer treatment.

 Staging is the process used to find out how much cancer there is and if cancer has spread.
 It is important to know the stage in order to plan treatment.

 There is no standard staging system for childhood astrocytoma.
 Treatment is based on the following:

 The grade of the tumor describes how abnormal the cancer cells look under a microscope and how quickly the tumor is likely to grow and spread.

 The following grades are used:

-- Grade I tumors– pilocytic tumors, which form like a cyst and look almost like normal cells.
+- Grade I tumors– pilocytic tumors, with cells that form a cyst.

 - Grade II tumors–fibrillary tumors, with cells that look long or like fibers.